How To : Map & Process Workspace Links

-- Select the Migration task and click on settings icon in the Migration Task Pane.
+- Select the Migration Task and click on the Settings icon in the Migration Task Pane.

-- Go to “Content Type Mapping Settings” tab which is under “Migration Task Settings” Window & click on the “Add a new Source Classification” button in the upper-right corner of the ‘Unmapped Source Content Types’ panel, as shown in the image below.
+- Go to the “Content Type Mapping Settings” tab which is under the “Migration Task Settings” Window and click on the “Add a new Source Classification” button in the upper-right corner of the "Unmapped Source Content Types" panel, as shown in the image below.